blakewatson/htmlforpeople/src/02-add-content-to-your-website.md

 ## Up next

-This is part two of HTML for People.
-In part three, we’re going to take a brief intermission and get a text editor made for writing HTML.
+In the next chapter, we'll take a brief intermission and get a text editor made for writing HTML.

 [Intermission: upgrade your text editor](/intermission-upgrade-your-text-editor)